Learn about UltraClear laser safety, common side effects, recovery timelines, and potential risks. A guide to UltraClear treatment in London.

 Safety remains the first consideration in any laser procedure.
 While results often receive the most attention, understanding risk profile, recovery expectations, and suitability is essential before proceeding with treatment.

-UltraClear is a 2910 nm fractional fibre-based laser platform designed for controlled skin resurfacing and collagen stimulation.
+UltraClear is a cold fibre-based laser procedure designed for controlled skin resurfacing and collagen stimulation.
 When delivered by an experienced medical practitioner with appropriate parameter selection, it has a strong safety profile.
+However, as with any energy-based device, outcomes depend on clinical judgement, patient selection, and adherence to aftercare.

 UltraClear operates at a wavelength that targets water within the skin.
 It delivers energy in controlled micro-columns using fibre-based fractional technology.
 Because the energy is dispersed rapidly and precisely, collateral thermal spread to surrounding tissue is reduced compared with traditional fully ablative systems.